MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/industry-priority-scenarios.md

 - on-premises datacenter locations be integrated into your cloud environment?
 - certain deployments be included—that require adherence to regulatory compliance standards, such as the Payment Card Industry Data Security Standard (PCI DSS)?

 The two use cases for Know your customer are personalization and omnichannel optimization.
 Personalization is the use of customer behavioral data across channels to tailor shopping experiences and offer the right product, in the right place, at the right time.
-Omnichannel optimization enables customers to switch platforms, devices, and channels, maintaining a coherent experience.
+Omnichannel optimization enables customers to switch platforms, devices, and channels—maintaining a coherent experience.

-With a personalized consumer experience, customers expect businesses to instantly react to their needs and wants on digital channels, anywhere, at any time—and are concerned about privacy in the wake of recent data breaches.
-Retailers must seek new ways of understanding and engaging with customer behaviors—delivering personalization across multiple channels to increase the relevance of offers, and improve customer experiences.
+With individualized experiences offered in today's consumer marketplace, customers expect businesses to instantly react to their needs and wants on digital channels, anywhere, at any time.
+And, customers are concerned about privacy in the wake of recent data breaches.
+Retailers must seek new ways of understanding and engaging with customer behaviors—delivering personalization across multiple channels to increase the relevance of offerings, and improve the holistic customer experience.

 ### Business outcomes of personalization

-Enabling a consistent, comprehensive pane of glass into customer behavior data, your organization can gain tools to engage customers at the right time, in the right place, with the right content, context, messaging, and offers—positively affecting your business by:
+Enabling a consistent, comprehensive pane of glass into customer behavioral data, your organization can gain tools to engage customers at the right time, in the right place, with the right content, context, messaging, and offers—positively affecting your business by:

-- democratizing insights—to empower retailers to put products in front of the people most likely to buy them.
+- democratizing insights—to empower retailers to put products before people most likely to buy them.
 - growing revenue and customer lifetime value—to help cross-sell products based on unified data.
-- enhancing customer loyalty—responding to consumer behaviors and individualized customer interactions
+- enhancing customer loyalty—responding to consumer behaviors and individualized customer interactions.
 - improving marketing effectiveness—to boost engagement from understanding customer needs and unique preferences

 ### Challenges of personalization